Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Introduction

-To address the abovementioned challenges, we propose \tool, a novel framework designed to synthesize instruction tuning datasets using LLMs from descriptive documentation of CWEs.
-Specifically, we utilize the CWE descriptions and code examples provided by the MITRE~\cite{mitre-cwe} database as a foundational resource to prompt LLMs to generate diverse, high-quality, and secure code examples that LLMs can easily understand for later fine-tuning. \tool{} integrates static security detection tools (SonarQube and CodeQL) to automatically ensure the high quality of LLM-synthesized datasets.
-In addition, inspired by recent works in instruction tuning~\citep{longpre2023flan}, our proposed \tool{} leverages instruction tuning to better align LLMs with secure code generation. \tool{} (1) bridges the gap between CWE documentation and practical secure code generation, (2) improves the performance of secure code generation in LLMs, (3) requires no manual efforts in curating high-quality fine-tuning datasets, and (4) can be easily extensible to work on new CWEs as it does not rely on open-source repositories for curating high-quality fine-tuning dataset for new CWEs.
+To address the abovementioned challenges, we propose \tool, \textbf{a novel and automated pipeline designed to synthesize instruction tuning datasets from descriptive documentation of CWEs}.
+Specifically, we utilize the CWE descriptions and code examples provided by the MITRE~\cite{mitre-cwe} database as a foundational resource to prompt LLMs to generate diverse, high-quality, and secure code examples that LLMs can easily understand for later instruction-tuning. \tool{} integrates static security detection tools (SonarQube and CodeQL) to automatically ensure the high quality of LLM-synthesized datasets.
+In addition, inspired by recent works in instruction tuning~\citep{longpre2023flan}, our proposed \tool{} leverages instruction tuning to better align LLMs with secure code generation. \tool{} (1) bridges the gap between CWE documentation and practical secure code generation, (2) improves the performance of secure code generation in LLMs, (3) requires no manual efforts in curating high-quality instruction-tuning datasets, and (4) can be easily extensible to work on new CWEs as it does not rely on open-source repositories for curating high-quality instruction-tuning dataset for new CWEs.